blacklightpy/vaultofknowledge/Defining Terrorism.md

 A simple example which makes a difference is saying "this is a phone" instead of "we refer to this by the name phone".

 > [!NOTE]
-> Maybe use the following classes:
+> Maybe use the following Properties:
 > - Public/Private
 > - Mental/Physical
 > - Individual/Collective
 >
 > Is there even an order?
+>
+> Classification by Classes and Properties:
 > - Minor Punishment: (Public, Private), (Mental, Physical), (Individual, Collective)
 > - Major Punishment: (Public, Private), (Mental, Physical), (Individual, Collective)
 > - Abuse: (Public, Private), (Mental, Physical), (Individual, Collective)
 > - Severe: (Public, Private), (Mental, Physical), (Individual, Collective)
 >
-> Ordering Properties by Major Class
+> Ordering Properties by Major Classes
 > - Private Mental Individual
 > - Public Mental Individual
 > - Private Physical Individual